Shakhawat-pro/literary-lighthouse/README.md

 5. **Listed Books**: Organize your book collection with ease using our "Listed Books" feature.
 Browse through your read and wishlist books, complete with detailed information and sorting options.

 ### Main Technologies Used:
-- React.js for frontend development.
+- React.js With vite for frontend development.
+- React Router for Raouting
-- HTML and CSS for styling and layout.
+- HTML, CSS, Tailwind CSS for styling and layout.
+- daisy UI component for Tailwind
 - Local storage for storing user preferences and book data.
-- SweetAlert library for displaying toast notifications.
+- Toasty library for displaying toast notifications.
+- Recharts library for Bar chart

 ### Website URL:
 [Visit Literary Lighthouse](https://literary-lighthouse.netlify.app/)